PurushothamaReddyM/Agroscan/README.md

 npm run build
 ```

-Frontend deployment is configured using AWS Amplify with automatic deployment from the GitHub main branch.
+Frontend deployment is configured using AWS Amplify.

 ---